inferiorplanets/inferiorplanets.github.io/_posts/2016-02-10-goldstein.md

 **WE CAN HAVE A SECTIONAL WITH A CHAISE**

-Here we are watching the amaryllis change colors in the living room.
-Here we are learning to kiss  on a dirty wooden floor.
+<p>Here we are watching the amaryllis change colors in the living room.
+Here
+we are learning to kiss  on a dirty wooden floor.
 Yours was the ninth tongue to enter my mouth but the first to ever taste like a tongue should: not metallic or milky, just like mine, only yours.
 We are equal parts